 If pops of bold, bright colors are not your thing, have no fear.
 2020 kitchen design trends are chock-full of natural textures and details that can add a unique twist to your space.
 Incorporate brick around the exterior of your island or patterned as a backsplash, install stone or hardwood to your floors or countertops, and use reclaimed wood in your cabinetry or as beams on your ceiling.

 Your kitchen backsplash is the perfect place for you to get creative and express some of your personality in your space.
 Consider an elaborate piece in a neutral color that compliments your cabinetry.
 Or, if you’re feeling brave, go for a more bold and colorful statement piece that is sure to stand out from the rest of your kitchen design.

 We have seen a rise in dark cabinetry throughout the last couple of years, and it’s not slowing down any for 2020!
 Dark blue cabinets are especially popular, so it was no surprise when Sherwin-Williams named Naval as their 2020 Color of the Year.
 Dark blue cabinets can be used as an accent color on an island or used throughout the entirety of your kitchen.
 They pair beautifully with trendy gold and copper hardware, giving your space a very regal and luxurious look.

 Cabinets Without Hardware

-Kitchen design trends are big, bold and beautiful in 2020.
+The hottest kitchen design trends are big, bold and beautiful in 2020.
 If your kitchen space is looking a little dated, it may be time for an upgrade!
 From cabinetry to flooring and everything in between, there’s sure to be a design trend that will fit everyone’s needs and styles.